-Interior's Bureaus share a wide range of responsibilities for Ocean, Coastal and Great Lakes resources ranging from stewardship of vast land, coastal and ocean areas to ensuring safe and sustainable management of our Nation's energy resources.
-The Interior coordinates efforts across the Department to ensure ocean and coastal-related programs in all bureaus support stewardship and collaborative conservation and management of our nation’s ocean and coastal Great lakes resources.
+Interior's Bureaus share a wide range of responsibilities for ocean, Great Lakes and coastal resources ranging from stewardship of vast land, coastal and ocean areas to ensuring safe and sustainable management of our Nation's energy resources.
+The Interior coordinates efforts across the Department to ensure ocean and coastal-related programs in all bureaus support stewardship and collaborative conservation and management of our nation’s ocean, Great Lakes and coastal resources.

-The Senior Ocean Policy Team includes representatives from Interior bureaus and offices that have ocean and coastal responsibilities.
+The Senior Ocean Policy Team includes representatives from Interior bureaus and offices that have ocean, Great Lakes and coastal responsibilities.
 This team facilitates coordination and consistency among ocean management agencies and coordinates expertise within and across bureaus to oversee policy and program management.

 Across the nation, Interior leadership participates in regional ocean partnerships and regional planning bodies to help coordinate information, planning and policies as they pertain to ocean and coastal resource management needs.

-For more information about coordinated Ocean, Coastal and Great Lakes activities at the Department of the Interior please contact:
+For more information about coordinated ocean, Great Lakes and coastal activities at the Department of the Interior please contact:

 Liza Johnson Policy Analyst/Coordinator, DOI's Ocean, Coastal and Great Lakes Activities Mail Stop 3530 1849 C Street, NW Washington, D.C.
 20240 Tel: 202-208-1378 Contact Us

 Cheryl Fossani Policy Analyst Mail Stop 3530, Room 3519 1849 C Street NW, Washington, DC 20240 Tel: (202) 208-5004 Contact Us